utrad-ical/circus-docs/docs/cs/execution.md

         1.raw
         1.json
           :
-    📂/out (initially empty)
+    📂out/ (initially empty)
 ```

 The numbers are volume IDs starting from 0.

 ### RAW volume data (`${volId}.raw`) and MHD file (`${volId}.mhd`)

 The RAW data of the volume extracted by the DICOM series, and the corresponding MHD file containing basic geometry information.
-You can preview the images using an MHD viewer.
+You can preview the images using third-party MHD viewers.

 :::note
 Currently, only grayscale images are supported.